 - 6.3.1.
 Any in-home display installed along with that meter remains our property or the meter provider we have contracted and may not be removed.

 - 6.3.2.
-We may use it to remotely monitor the energy you use; and
+We may use the smart meter to remotely monitor the energy you use; and and

-- 6.3.4.
-We may remotely repair and update it, switch it from credit to prepayment or disconnect your supply in-line with our credit policy; and
+- 6.3.6 We may remotely repair and update the smart meter, switch it from credit to prepayment or disconnect your supply - we will notify you before this happens in-line with our credit policy; and

 6.4.
 If your meter is ever damaged or stolen, you must let us know immediately.

 6.5.
 If this Agreement ends, we may recover any metering equipment we have provided to you and you agree to provide us all the access we need to do this